-A new standardized and expandable reference will become the single access point for customer orders by third parties (interline partners, distribution channels, ground handling agents and airport staff, among others).
+- One Reference: a standardized and expendable reference ONE Order becomes the single access point for third parties customer orders such as interline partners, distribution channels, ground handling agents and airport staff, etc…

 - Download the latest Schemas